Product Compatibility

 | CAN | X | X |

-💡 X indicates that Function A and Function B cannot be enabled simultaneously.
+💡 X indicates that Function A and Function B cannot be enabled at the same time.